qgisau/qgis-au.github.io/content/posts/post-018.md

  ***Check the [Events](https://qgis-australia.org/events/) for more information. ***

 ## Newsletter Content
 Finding these emails boring and want to contribute some content?
 You can provide an interest story, a report on an event or a technical instruction.
-Head to the [Content Contrbution form](https://forms.gle/2DPXq5Y8wqnc7KhS8) to fill in your contribution.
+Head to the [Content Contribution form](https://forms.gle/2DPXq5Y8wqnc7KhS8) to fill in your contribution.
 We will then contact you to run through the contribution.